OxfordInterfacesLab/EBIC/README.md

 The location of the beam on the x-axis can be specified in variable *x_beam* in Ebic2D_beamscan.m.

 ## Generation of Carriers using Werner's function
-Werner’s description is used here:
+Werner’s description is used here: U. Werner, F. Koch, and G. Oelgart, “Kilovolt electron energy loss distribution in Si,” J. Phys.
+D Appl.
+Phys.
+21, 116–124 (1988).

+To test this function un Werner_eBeamCarrierGen.m

 The generation function is calculated as:

 ![image](https://user-images.githubusercontent.com/53188769/71976768-0c457c00-320f-11ea-8680-bb906833b2b3.png)